 - What are the prices?
 How are prices structured?
 How much costs the full package price?
 What are the fees?

 - What features are present in the bundle?
-Is it adequate to your business requirements?
+Is it adequate for your business requirements?
 Which additional features are present?
 Are there any marketing tools?

 - Is it easy to use?